 The above results show that we expect a loss of ~0.5 % of altitude per degree deployed out to about 15 degrees deployment angle, and ~0.8% loss for every degree deployed out to 30 degrees.
 It is hoped that with a proper choice in motor, and a judicious adjustment in deployment angle, the desired altitude of 5280 feet can be obtained.
-We do not plan on a deployment angle of greater then 30° .
+We do not plan on a deployment angle of greater then $30^{\circ}$ .
 Our current RocSim projections, without the drag shoes being deployed, show a maximum altitude of 6722 feet, which corresponds to an (27%-19% =) 8.3% over-shoot, corresponding to a deployment angle of ~6 degrees.

-Due to weather concerns, and field availability, we have had only one chance (so far) to test our expectations.
+Due to weather concerns, and field availability, we have had only had a few chances to test our expectations.
 Preliminary data obtained from small-scale launches, using the 1:3.7 model of our rocket, has shown some agreement with the above expectations.
 With drag-shoe deployment angles set at 0, 13, 24, and 33 degrees, using fixed motors of D12-3, the altitude of each flight was measured via a small on-board altimeter.
 Each deployment angle was flown three times, and the following data was obtained.

 What the above shows is that there is (roughly) a -0.54% loss in altitude for every degree we deploy the drag shoes to up to 25 degrees.
 We are not sure why there is a "depression" in the percent altitude lost at deployment angles above 30 degrees.
 Aside from edification, and since we are not deploying the drag-shoes at any angle greater than 30 degrees, this is not really a concern.
 What remains to be seen is whether the above expectations will hold up under further testing at lower angles of drag-shoe deployment (less than 10 degrees).
-This is something that will be studied at future launch opportunities.
+This is something that we would like to study at future launch opportunities, but so far, weather and launch area availability has not been opulent.